 To start with, you should first set some conditions for your trades, based on your trading style.
-These conditions should inform when you go long or go short, when you enter or exit positions and what technical indicators inform your decisions.
-The more specific your conditions are, the easier it will be to not only follow through and implement your trading plan, but also to gauge and evaluate its effectiveness moving forward.
+These conditions should inform you when you go long or go short when you enter or exit positions and what technical indicators inform your decisions.
+The more specific your conditions are, the easier it will be to not only follow through and implement your trading plan but also to gauge and evaluate its effectiveness moving forward.

 Have Firm And Clear Rules

 When you have the details of how exactly you enter into trades, you can then work on identifying when you should lock in profits or find that trade is invalid.
 Trends and prices can move fast, and even a good analysis can turn out to be wrong, so having firm rules for exiting trades is a valuable tool for ensuring that your losses are never too damaging.